IBM/starcraft2-replay-analysis/README.md

 helper methods to create these charts.

 The base chart is a Bokeh plotting figure with circle markers for each data point in the time series.
-This shows the event metrics over time for the player.
+This shows the metric over time for the player.
 The player charts are side-by-side to allow separate scales and plenty of additional annotations.

-We add horizontal lines to show our x-bar (sample mean), 1st and 2nd standard deviations and upper and lower control limits -- for each player.
+We add horizontal lines to show our x-bar (sample mean), 1st and 2nd standard deviations and upper and lower control limits for each player.

-We use our `detect_nelson_bias()` method to detect 9 or more consecutive points above (or below)the x-bar line.
-Then using Bokeh's `add_layout()` and `BoxAnnotation`, we color the background green or red for ranges that show bias for above or below the line respectively.
+We use our `detect_nelson_bias()` method to detect 9 or more consecutive points above (or below) the x-bar line.
+Then, using Bokeh's `add_layout()` and `BoxAnnotation`, we color the background green or red for ranges that show bias for above or below the line respectively.